I will be veering off anime this time, and focusing on something that started this year that has truly got me hooked: The Overwatch League.

 Seoul Dynasty vs. Dallas Fuel – January.
 10. 2018.

 Two rosters who already had history in their former teams (Lunatic-Hai and EnvyUs respectively) taking each other on in their new forms on Day 1 of the Overwatch League.
+This was the one game that silenced the numerous critics and naysayers of the League.

 Los Angeles Gladiators vs. Los Angeles Valiant – January.
 24. 2018.